-Raised in Trinity Bay, Newfoundland, James Langer is the author of Gun Dogs (Anansi), which won The Gerald Lampert Memorial Award for poetry.
+Raised in Trinity Bay, Newfoundland, James Langer is the author of Gun Dogs (House of Anansi), which won The Gerald Lampert Memorial Award for poetry.
 He co-edited The Breakwater Book of Contemporary Newfoundland Poetry and lives in St. John’s.

 Did you read poetry when you were in high school?
 Is there a particular poem that you loved when you were a teenager that you remember well?